Carnegie Library's Relationship

 A Board of Trustees separate from Carnegie Institute governs Carnegie Library.
-It receives most of its operating support from public funds through the Allegheny Regional Asset District and the Commonwealth of Pennsylvania and is an independent organization separate from Carnegie Institute.
+It receives most of its operating support from public funds through the Allegheny Regional Asset District and the Commonwealth of Pennsylvania.
+Although the Library has a relationship with the Institute for financial and human resources services, it is an independent organization separate from Carnegie Institute.

 CLP as a member of the Allegheny County Library Association

 CLP is one of 45 member libraries of the Allegheny County Library Association (ACLA).
 ACLA is a nonprofit corporation that exists to promote awareness of the importance of public libraries and improve library service to the residents of Allegheny County.
 Each member library (in CLP's case-library system) remains an independent entity linked through a cooperative federated library system.

 Members strive to provide consistent service to all residents of Allegheny County, while still retaining autonomy over governance, budget and policy-making.
 ACLA libraries participate in joint programming, including Summer Reading Clubs and library promotions such as Card-A-Rama.